krishna4a6av/.config/README.md

  I don't use any qt application so no qt support, matugen works with it thoug.

 * You can adjust the wallpaper manager in /config/colors/Themer/Wallpapers.sh, the script uses swww by default.
+* Display setting is set at 2880x1800 in 14", 120 Hz for me you can adjust it int /hypr/config/monitors.conf.

 ---